Palomar Holdings (PLMR)

 Palomar Holdings Trailing 12-Month EPS (Non-GAAP)

 We can take a deeper look into Palomar Holdings’s earnings quality to better understand the drivers of its performance.
-As we mentioned earlier, Palomar Holdings’s combined ratio improved by 19.7 percentage points over the last five years.
+As we mentioned earlier, Palomar Holdings’s combined ratio was flat this quarter but improved by 19.7 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Palomar Holdings reported adjusted EPS of $2.01, up from $1.23 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Palomar Holdings’s full-year EPS of $7.16 to grow 14.3%.
+In Q4, Palomar Holdings reported adjusted EPS of $2.24, up from $1.52 in the same quarter last year.
+This print beat analysts’ estimates by 7.1%.
+Over the next 12 months, Wall Street expects Palomar Holdings’s full-year EPS of $7.88 to grow 9.9%.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.